cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 4. Are there any instructional videos available, like on the **[Course Youtube Channel](https://www.youtube.com/channel/UC7qXkCiERSNtT_1IHt_88kQ)**?
 5. Have you directly quoted any relevant error messages and included "r" in **[a Google search](https://www.google.com/search?q=object+%27oops%27+not+found+r)**?
 6. Can you invest time searching in helpful forums, e.g. **[Stack Overflow](https://stackoverflow.com/questions/tagged/r)**?

-Above all, *did you complete all relevant readings and/or videos?*
+7. Did you carefully review all relevant readings and videos?

 <br>